Restricted permutations refined by number of crossings and nestings: Introduction and main result

 The rest of this paper is now organized as follow.
-In section \ref{sec2}, we first recall the bijection $\Theta$ of Elizalde and Pak before presenting a direct inductive formula for it.
-In section \ref{sec3}, we establish the $\crs$-preserving of the bijection $\Theta$.
-In section \ref{sec4}, we provide the proof of Theorem \ref{thm:main} using the bijection $\Theta$ and some known trivial bijections on permutations namely reverse, complement and inverse.
-In section \ref{sec5}, we discuss the unexpected connection to the q,p-Catalan numbers defined and interpreted by Randrianarivony in \cite{ARandr}.
-In section \ref{sec6}, we finally conclude this paper with two interesting remarks.
+In Section \ref{sec2}, we first recall the bijection $\Theta$ of Elizalde and Pak before presenting an interesting inductive formula for it.
+In Section \ref{sec3}, we establish the $\crs$-preserving of the bijection $\Theta$.
+In Section \ref{sec4}, we provide the proof of Theorem~\ref{thm:main} using the bijection $\Theta$ and some known trivial bijections on permutations namely reverse, complement and inverse.
+In Section \ref{sec5}, we discuss the unexpected connection to the $q,p$-Catalan numbers defined and interpreted by Randrianarivony \cite{ARandr}.
+In Section~\ref{sec6}, we finally conclude this paper with two interesting remarks.
 The first one is the correspondence of decomposition between our combinatorial objects while the second one is the \crs-preserving of the direct bijection $\Gamma$ of Robertson \cite{ARob2} which comes from a recent result of Saracino \cite{Sarino}.